Klinger v. Conan Doyle Estate, Ltd.: Jurisdiction

 Article III of the Constitution limits the jurisdiction of federal courts to cases or controversies.
 Thus, only when there is an "actual dispute", a federal court should exercise its jurisdiction.
 That requirement, the appeal court held, was fulfilled:

 Had Klinger had no idea how the Doyle estate would react to the publication of In the Company of Sherlock Holmes, he could not have sought a declaratory judgment, because he would not have been able to demonstrate that there was an actual dispute.
 He could seek advice, but not from a federal judge.
 But the Doyle estate had made clear that if Klinger succeeded in getting his book published the estate would try to prevent it from being sold by asking Amazon and the other big book retailers not to carry it, implicitly threatening to sue the publisher, as well as Klinger and his co-editor, for copyright infringement if they defied its threat.
 The twin threats—to block the distribution of the book by major retailers and to sue for copyright infringement—created an actual rather than merely a potential controversy.

 Justice Richard Posner noted, "Only if Klinger obtains the declaration will he be able to publish his book without having to yield to what he considers extortion."

 The Court held that, had Klinger published the sequel without seeking the declaratory order, he would have faced a copyright infringement suit from the Estate.
 Further, it was held that the action brought by the plaintiff was purely a matter of law, i.e., whether he can use the character of Holmes and Watson, and elements in public domain, and accordingly the Judge in the Federal Court was right to assert jurisdiction over the case.

-Interestingly, it was also noted by the Court that for post-1923 works, the plaintiff did not intend to seek a declaratory judgement, since he acknowledged that the copyrights in the ten stories were valid, and the district court only discussed them due to certain exhibits being mislabeled.
+The Court also noted that for post-1923 works, the plaintiff did not intend to seek a declaratory judgement, since he acknowledged that the copyrights in the ten stories were valid, and the district court only discussed them due to certain exhibits being mislabeled.
 Accordingly, the Appeal court held that the summary judgement ruling for the last ten stories can be ignored.